ketanmehta/e-MitraSmartAgent/README.md

 - Minimal inputs from User, Fast Response, User Friendly application.

-- Easily integrable to Facebook Messanger Bot, Telegram Bot, Google Assistant, Amazon Echo Dot, Slack etc.
+- Easily integrable to Facebook Messanger Bot, Telegram Bot, Google Assistant, Slack etc.

 e-Mitra Smart Agent allows you to avail the services provided by Govertment of Rajasthan
 - No matter what the time is.